Why is public harassment an issue?

-Sexual harassment of women and girls is so ingrained in our culture that it is often hidden in plain sight despite it being the most common form of violence against women and girls.
-Public Sexual Harassment (PSH) comprises unwelcomed and unwanted sexual attention and intimidating behaviour that occurs in public spaces, both in person and online.
-PSH is so widespread within our society that the majority of women and girls in the UK will be subjected to it at some point within their lifetime and it will often begin during their childhood.
+PSH is so widespread within our society that the majority of women and girls in the UK will be subjected to it at some point within their lifetime and it will often begin during their childhood:

-Research by Plan International UK in 2021 found that three quarters (75%) of girls and young women aged 12-21 have experienced a form of sexual harassment in a public space in their lifetime.
-For some groups, prevalence is higher, with 92% of girls and young women who consider themselves to have a disability, 90% of non-heterosexual girls and young women, and 82% of Black, African, Caribbean and Black British girls and young women having experienced it.
+- Research by Plan International UK found that PSH is experienced by 92% of girls and young women who consider themselves to have a disability, 90% of non-heterosexual girls and young women, and 82% of Black, African, Caribbean and Black British girls

-The UK government’s view is that behaviour amounting to PSH is already covered by existing criminal offences.
+The law currently does little to address the issue of PSH.
+Currently, the UK government views that behavior amounting to PSH is already covered by existing criminal offenses.
 These include the Criminal Justice Act 1988, the Public Order Act 1986, the Protection from Harassment Act 1997 and the Sexual Offences Act 2003 et cetera.
 However, some girls and women who have taken the bold step of reporting PSH to the police have been turned away.
 In some instances, the police have reportedly told them that sexual harassment is not a crime, whilst others have felt the abuse has been minimised and demeaned.

-If the UK government made PSH a specific criminal offence, it would be in line with a growing number of countries.
+However, there is evidence that making PSH a criminal offense would have positive effects.
+If the UK government made PSH a specific criminal offense, it would be in line with a growing number of countries.
 For example, in 2014, Peru made street sexual harassment a crime and Belgium made it a criminal offence to sexually harass or intimidate a person in public based on gender.
 In 2018, France introduced a law against PSH and permits officers to charge fines on the spot.
 In the first year of the legislation being introduced, almost 450 fines were issued for degrading comments and unwanted sexual attention.
 This legislation was widely hailed by women and politicians as a positive step in taking sexual harassment seriously.